emonbhuiyan/emon.one/README.md

 ```

 ## 📝 License
 This project is licensed under the MIT License.
-See [LICENSE](https://github.com/emonbhuiyan/emon.one?tab=MIT-1-ov-file) for details.
+See [View License](LICENSE) for details.

 🔹 Feel free to fork, modify, and use this project as a template for your own portfolio! 😊